GraphQL for Sui RPC

 );

-let registry: Registry = registry_service.default_registry();
+let registry = registry_service.default_registry();

 mysten_metrics::init_metrics(®istry);